tarashagarwal/tarashagarwal.github.io/_posts/2022-01-01-mixed-stack.md

 Factor in the licencing cost while setting up the economics of the product.
 Developing a product using two different technologies/stacks.
 Taking a fork of the existing open-source code have your own distribution and dedicated team for that technology.

+1. Factor in the licencing cost while setting up the economics of the product.
+2. Developing a product using two different technologies/stacks.
+3. Taking a fork of the existing open-source code have your own distribution and dedicated team for that technology.